Search by category, archive or keyword

 Because they lack empathy, they will often manipulate and abuse others without any sense of shame or wrongdoing.
-The belief in their superiority gives them, in their minds, license to treat others however they like.
+The belief in their superiority gives them, in their minds, the license to treat others however they like.

 They can only see the world and all of life’s circumstances from one perspective: their own.
 Therefore, if something is good or bad from their point of view, they assume that judgment holds true for everyone else as well.
 If there is a disagreement in opinions, they believe their opinion to be right and the other person’s opinion to be wrong.

 Broken Relationships and the Narcissist’s Response

 In relationships, it’s all about the narcissist’s needs and accomplishments.
-Loved ones are expected to provide unconditional support in the form of praise, complying with the narcissist’s desires, and going along with their version of reality.
+Loved ones are expected to provide unconditional support in the form of praise, comply with the narcissist’s desires, and go along with their version of reality.
 When a loved one fails to meet these needs, the narcissist sees it as betrayal and responds accordingly.

 Leaving the relationship is considered the ultimate betrayal by the narcissist because it endangers their fantasy of greatness.
 Because narcissists often see the people in their lives as their possessions and possessions as being the confirmation of their greatness, a breakup strikes at the heart of their sense of self-confidence, and they respond accordingly.

 Because the narcissist can only view life from their own point of view and truly believe that their reality is the only reality, they’re unable to understand why others get upset with them.
 When they are criticized, they think the other person is trying to pull them down, doesn’t understand them, is jealous of them, and so forth.
-It’s always someone else’s fault or someone else who is the problem.
+It’s always someone else’s fault, or someone else is the problem.

 Narcissistic Personality Disorder and Substance Abuse